tjhickey724/pythonintro/courses/cs10aBrandeisSum25.md

 ## L06: Thu 6/12/2025 Review and Practice
+Today we get more practice with analyzing Python programs.
 ---

 ---

-# Week 3: Modules, Strings, and Lists
+# Week 3: Functions, Strings, and Lists

 ## L07: Mon 6/16/2025 Functions
 Today we cover